Energy efficiency

 Role of the European Parliament

-On 17 September 2020, Parliament adopted a resolution in favour of maximising the energy efficiency potential of the EU building stock, calling on the Commission to develop consistent measures to stimulate faster and deeper renovation of buildings.
+On 15 January 2020, Parliament adopted a resolution on the European Green Deal calling for the Energy Efficiency Directive and Energy Efficiency of Buildings Directive to be revised in line with the EU’s increased climate ambition.
+On 17 September 2020, it adopted a resolution in favour of maximising the energy efficiency potential of the EU’s building stock, calling on the Commission to develop consistent measures to stimulate faster and deeper renovation of buildings.

 For more information on this topic, please see the website of the Committee on Industry, Research and Energy.

-Matteo Ciucci
+Kristin BECKER / Matteo Ciucci